oracle-livelabs/database/datapump-x-platform-migration/02-PreparationSource/PreparationSource.md

 ## Task 1: Set the Source Database Environment

-Open the second Terminal session, set the source environment and start SQL*Plus:
+Activate the second terminal window, set the source environment and start SQL*Plus:

   ```
     <copy>